[pageinfo chapter=”hybrid-devices” chapnos=”9″ chaptitle=”Hybrid Devices”/]

 In fact we have encountered these issues already in the form of affordances.
 Just as the rock of a certain height affords sitting, so also the pepper pot affords grinding pepper; however, it may lack the perceptual affordance that says what to do to achieve it.

 One might think these are only issues for the newcomer to the device such as the houseguest.
 However, it can affect even frequent users.
-One of the authors was giving a talk about physicality and using the light switches in the room in order to illustrate a point.
+Alan was once giving a talk about physicality and using the light switches in the room in order to illustrate a point.
 They were the kind that you press and the light goes on, then press again to make it go off.
-To illustrate that the action of pressing the light is in fact two parts press in and release, the author pushed the switch in and held it for a few moments while talking.
+To illustrate that the action of pressing the light is in fact two parts press in and then release, he pushed the switch in and held it for a few moments while talking.
 To his surprise and that of the room the lights began to dim.
 What had appeared to be a simple on/off switch was in fact a dimmer.
 What was particularly surprising was that none of the people at the talk, several of who taught regularly in the room, knew of the extra functionality.

 Note that a more traditional dimmer switch would use a rotating knob to control the internal electronics directly.
 The knob suggests that it controls something variable, and thus would make it more likely that the users of the room would have discovered the dimmer functionality for themselves.